Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - assuming the second derivative is a non singular matrix we can compute the parameters (gradient = 0)
 ![RSS_optimal](assets/RSS_optimal.png)

 The computational complexity of this method `O(NM^2 + M^3)` where `N` is the number of samples and `M` is the number of features, so it becomes unpractical for large number of features.
-Where is the matrix singular (and therefore i cannot compute inverse)?
+When is the matrix singular (and therefore i cannot compute inverse)?
 - linearly dependent features
 - more features than samples

 NOTE: it is always positive semidefinite.

-If we have too many feature we can avoid using the closed form solution and use instead the **gradient approximation**
+If we have too many features we can avoid using the closed form solution and use instead the **gradient approximation**
 ![RSS_gradient_approximation](assets/RSS_gradient_descent.png)
 This is guaranteed to converge if the learning rates `α` comply with the following conditions (e.g. `1/k` satisfies both conditions):
 ![convergence_conditions](assets/convergence_conditions.png)
-This iterative approach has a quadratic complexity and therefore more convenient if the number of iteration is lower than the number of features.
+This iterative approach has a quadratic complexity and therefore more convenient if the number of iterations is lower than the number of features.

 ### Maximum Likelihood (ML)
 Discriminative approach where we assume that the target value is given by: